istio/proxy/src/envoy/auth/README.md

 For each issuer, the following informations are required:
 - __name__  (string, required): issuer's name.
 It should be the same as the value of the `iss` claim of a JWT.
+- __audiences__ (array of string, optional):
+It specifies the set of acceptable audiences.
+If it is specified, JWT must have `aud` claim specified in this list.

 - __pubkey__ (object, required): information about public key.
   `type` and (`value` or `file` or (`uri` and `cluster`)) are required.
   - __type__ (string, required): the format of public key.
 It should be one of {`"jwks"`, `"pem"`}.